RossPaterson/advent-of-code/2022/README.md

 ## [Day 6: Tuning Trouble](https://adventofcode.com/2022/day/6)

-In this small puzzle, the temptation is to engineer an efficient solution with a rolling window and possibly other state, but for this input a simplistic approach runs quickly enough, even with the increased window size of the second part.
+In this small puzzle, the temptation is to engineer an efficient solution, but for this input a simplistic approach runs quickly enough, even with the increased window size of the second part.
+Working out a version that is linear in the window size is a nice exercise, but complete overkill for this problem size.